luhui1669/POPNumberCount/README.md

 * Support CAMediaTimingFunction.
 * Support stop animation and resume animation (use currentValue to resume).
-* Easy to build your own class by subclassing from POPNumberCount.
+* Easy to build your own class by subclassing from class `POPNumberCount`.

 > Notice